3920 Potomac Ave., Arlington, 22202

 About the Project

-The Arlington County Board named a Potomac Yard park Short Bridge Park, and adopted a Master Plan and Design Guidelines for its phased development at its Jan.
-27 meeting.
-The 3.5-acre park, created through the Potomac Yard Phased Development Site Plan #346 (adopted by the Board in 2000) lies between Route 1 and Potomac Avenue in Crystal City.
+On January 27, 2018, the Arlington County Board named a Potomac Yard park Short Bridge Park, and adopted a Master Plan and Design Guidelines for its phased development.
+The 3.5-acre park, created through the Potomac Yard Phased Development Site Plan #346 (adopted by the Board in 2000) is located between Route 1 and Potomac Avenue in Crystal City.
 Almost half of the park is included in the Four Mile Run Resource Protection Area.
 It straddles the boundary between Arlington and the City of Alexandria.

 Planned park highlights

 The Master Plan is a long-term vision for the park that will be completed in phases.
 In the first phase, a multi-use, ADA-accessible trail connection will be built from Route 1 to the Four Mile Run Trail.
 The County expects to begin building the trail late in 2018.
 Two existing playgrounds will remain.
 The second phase of development will include the remaining elements of the Master Plan.